 Other Household Alternatives to Paint Thinner

-If you are using a latex or an acrylic, you can simply make a homemade paint thinner with some water.
+If you are using latex or acrylic, you can simply make a homemade paint thinner with some water.

 Remember, these cannot replace thinner or turpentine and should be used in pinch, only if proper paint thinner is not available.